deminy/background-processing-in-php/README.md

 Executed in a function registered through register_shutdown_function().
 Executed in the destruct method of an object during the shutdown sequence.
 ```

+What have we observed from the PHP code and the output?

+> Data explicitly printed out during PHP shutdown sequence (registered shutdown functions and destructor methods
+> of non-destroyed objects) are included in HTTP response, and your PHP code has to complete PHP shutdown
+> sequence first before sending back HTTP response to the client.

 ### Test 2: How Does Function fastcgi_finish_request() Affect HTTP Responses?

-First, please run command _curl http://127.0.0.1/write2_ to write same data to HTTP response and a disk file.
+First, please run command _curl 127.0.0.1/write2_ to write same data to HTTP response and a disk file.
 This
 HTTP call should return an empty response back (nothing printed out).

-Next, please run command _curl http://127.0.0.1/read_ to print out what has been written in the disk file during previous
+Next, please run command _curl 127.0.0.1/read_ to print out what has been written in the disk file during previous
 HTTP request.
 The output should look like this:

 ```text